 Driving from Puerto Natales to Torres del Paine

 Puerto Natales is the closest town to Torres del Paine.
-Road between the two is nice and paved.
+The road between the two is nice and paved.

 Driving Punta Arenas to Torres del Paine